Account

 You do need to make sure you maintain your protection, too.
 Choose a strong trademark and document your first use to make it easier to defend in court if necessary.
 Renew your trademark on time, use it continuously and file the paperwork documenting use.

 If you start marketing or otherwise disclose your invention to the public before filing for patent protection, remember that you must file your patent application within one year of disclosure and be the first to file, or you lose the right to protection.
-Consider starting with a provisional patent application to preserve your rights.
+Consider starting with a Provisional Patent Application to preserve your rights.

 Pursue Foreign Registration